peterldowns/pgtestdb/README.md

 ## Rough perf numbers?

-~500ms to prepare the template database one time, then ~10ms to get a new clone of that template.
-The time to prepare the template depends on your migration strategy and your database schema; the time to get a new clone is pretty constant.
-It all depends on the speed of you server.
+Think ~500ms to prepare the template database one time, ~10ms to clone a template.

+The time to prepare the template depends on your migration strategy and your database schema.
+The time to get a new clone seems pretty constant even for large schemas.

+Everything depends on the speed of your server.

 ## How do I make it go faster?
 A ramdisk and turning off fsync is just the start &mdash; if you care about